crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/what-is-professional-ethical-hacking-1.md

 The key defining characteristic of ethical hacking in comparison to other hacking practices is the legal imperative: ethical hacking is unambiguously legal.
 The practices of ethical hackers are governed by a legal framework.
 Ethical hackers have authorization to hack the target system (Graves, 2010; Palmer, 2001).
 Ethical hackers need prior authorization, stipulated in a legally binding contract with the computer network owners, before attempting to breach a computer network (Bodhani, 2013; Palmer, 2001; Young, Lixuan, & Prybutok, 2007).

+The imperative that testing must be authorized to avoid legal risks is enriched within industry standards/guidelines such as ISO/IEC 27001 (Authorization & Legal Compliance, A.18.1.4) and professional associations such as IEEE Code of Ethics (Ethics 3, 4).

 ### Ethical hackers abide by a professional code of ethics

-Professional ethical hackers are bound by a web of ethical codes that govern their behavior, ensuring their work aligns with legal and societal expectations.
-These ethical codes are enforced through accreditation, certification bodies, and legal systems.
-By adhering to these principles, ethical hackers maintain the trust of clients, the public, and the broader cybersecurity community, distinguishing themselves as true professionals in a field where the line between black and white can sometimes blur.

 Ethical hackers operate within a structured framework of professional codes of conduct, which define their responsibilities and ensure accountability.
 Several professional codes of conduct exist for information security professionals and ethical hackers, applicable to individuals who are members or certified professionals of the respective association.
 For example,